 Giving your kids age appropriate chores is not only helpful to Mom and Dad, but does so much for your children!

-helping out makes your kids more invested in their home
+helping out makes kids feel more invested in their home

-doing light housework teaches useful skills they can use their entire lives
+doing simple household chores teaches useful skills they can use their entire lives

 working together teaches team work